 Anna Woltz (b.
 London, 29 December 1981) is a Dutch writer.
 She has written twenty-eight books for young readers.
 Some of her books are adventurous stories for ten-year-olds, others are challenging young adult novels.
-Her books have been translated into twenty two languages (English, German, French, Swedish, Italian, Slovenian, Czech, Slovak, Serbian, Polish, Latvian, Lithuanian, Estonian, Norwegian, Danish, Russian, Ukrainian, Hungarian, Japanese, Chinese, Korean and Taiwanese) and have won many prizes.
+Her books have been translated into twenty three languages (English, German, French, Swedish, Italian, Slovenian, Czech, Slovak, Serbian, Albanian, Polish, Latvian, Lithuanian, Estonian, Norwegian, Danish, Russian, Ukrainian, Hungarian, Japanese, Chinese, Korean and Taiwanese) and have won many prizes.

 Woltz’s books are loved by both children and adults.
 Children enjoy the exciting, funny and sometimes crazy adventures and the lovable characters.
 Adults have praised Woltz for her beautiful language, psychological depth and fresh, humorous narrative voice.

 Themes that are particularly close to Woltz’s heart are family relationships, growing up and the question all people have to face sooner or later: how am I going to do this – this amazing and complicated thing called life?
 Quite a few of her books are about young characters who discover their parents are no different from all other human beings: sometimes they make mistakes and sometimes they have no clue what to do.
 Part of growing up is about accepting this.